 Associate Professor of English

 2013 "'That really was a good method for beginners:' How narratives are used to situate objects and techniques in a quilting guild."
-To appear.
 Narrative Inquiry.
+Vol. 23, No. 2, pp. 262-282.

 2012 "The journey to Idaho: The use of oral history tapes and census data to trace the history of dialect features."
 Idaho Yesterdays.
 Vol. 53, No. 1 & 2.